Automations (beta)

 Review the new results from this saved search and rank them for our capture team.
 If the automation gives you full result details, use them.
 If it gives you only GovTribe IDs, retrieve those records before ranking them.
 If the result set is truncated, say so before the recommendations.

 Assume we are a [business type] with strengths in [capabilities], [past performance], and [target geographies or agencies].
 For each strong match, recommend pursue, watch, partner, or no-bid.
-Explain the evidence, timing, likely buyer need, competition risk, and the next action our team should take.Pipeline health review
+Explain the evidence, timing, likely buyer need, competition risk, and the next action our team should take.Saved-search to bid/no-bid to annotated outline

 Use when: You want a recurring check on whether pursuits in a pipeline are current, well qualified, and in the right stage.